The Intel and AMD processors (CPUs) used in desktop PCs

 Intel 9th-generation CPUs: Everything you need to know about Intel’s new desktop chips –

-AMD’s second-generation Ryzen processors
+AMD’s third-generation and fifth-generation Ryzen processors

 Processor problems and the installation of processors are dealt with on the following pages of this website